 Both \emph{quantum error correction} (QEC) and QEM have a significant overhead cost, but the nature of that overhead is quite different in the two cases.
 To protect a quantum circuit from noise using quantum error correction and fault-tolerant protocols, many additional physical qubits and physical gates are needed (see Sec.~\ref{sec:fault-tolerant}).
 Asymptotically, the overhead cost of QEC scales favorably --- polylogarithmically in the volume of the circuit we wish to execute; even so, the number of physical qubits required is beyond the capacity of current hardware.
 On the other hand, QEM, which does not require any extra physical qubits, is feasible today, but the sampling overhead is exponential in the circuit volume.
 Therefore, while QEC will surely be needed to execute very deep circuits, QEM is essential for seeking quantum advantage before the fault-tolerant era.
-In fact, even as QEC matures, QEM will continue to be valued for expanding the circuit size fault-tolerant platforms can reach \cite{LogicalZeroNoiseExtrapolation,PRXQuantum.3.010345}, reducing error-correction overhead at the cost of increasing sampling overhead \cite{PRXQuantum.3.010345}, and mitigating circuit compilation errors \cite{AolitaQEMQEC}.
+In fact, even as QEC matures, QEM will continue to be valued for expanding the circuit size fault-tolerant platforms can reach \cite{LogicalZeroNoiseExtrapolation,PRXQuantum.3.010345}, at the cost of enlarging the sampling overhead; such techniques can also mitigate circuit compilation errors \cite{PRXQuantum.3.010345}.